roseengineering/bluesoapysuite/README.md

 Instead of using a GUI or the command line to communicate with your SDR radio, commands and status messages are sent over MQTT instead.

 The radio client program itself is quite simple.
-It uses the SoapySDR client to capture the SDR radio stream and write the result to a file as either a wav sound file or a raw file.
+It is a Python program that uses the SoapySDR library to capture the SDR radio stream and write the result to a file as either a wav sound file or a raw file.